Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-In addition to general-purpose experiments, there are experiments dedicated to covering the very forward rapidities, which are most relevant for EAS: TOTEM~\cite{TOTEM:2008lue} measured the charged particle multiplicity~\cite{CMS:2014kix}, CMS-CASTOR has measured the energy flow~\cite{CMS:2019kap}, LHCf~\cite{LHCf:2008lfy} the $\piz$ and neutron production cross sections at $y>8$ and FASER~\cite{FASER:2022hcn} the sum of the production spectra of charged pions, kaons and D-mesons at $y>8.5$.
-These data are not well described by the interaction models~\cite{LHCf:2017fnw,LHCf:2015nel,LHCf:2015rcj,FASER:2024ref} and provide important additional input for tuning of the models (\cf Sec.\,\ref{sec:astro-tune}).
+Important observables in these experiments are total and differential cross sections, multiplicity distributions, and energy flow.
+Results from proton-proton, proton-nucleus and nucleus-nucleus collisions allow one to understand nuclear and collective effects.
+The relevance of the different quark flavors can be probed by studying the production of particles containing strange, charm or bottom quarks.
 A comprehensive overview of data from accelerator experiments that is useful for tuning hadronic interaction models is given in Ref.~\cite{Albrecht:2021cxw}.
-The most important experiments for the tuning of QCD-inspired models, along with their most relevant results, are summarized in \autoref{app:exp}.
+The most important experiments for the tuning of QCD-inspired models and their most relevant results are summarized in Appendix~\ref{app:exp}.

-For air shower simulations, it is important to understand nuclear effects, which alter the production cross sections relative to collisions involving free nucleons.
-So far, LHC beams have probed proton-proton, proton-lead, and lead-lead collisions, representing the extremes of collision systems.
-Additionally, a short pilot run with xenon beams was conducted in 2017~\cite{xenon-beam-2025}.
-However, these reference systems are not ideal for air showers, in which collisions with nitrogen and oxygen dominate.
-It is unclear how features of hadron production can be interpolated to this point.
-As \autoref{fig:ALICE_NA61} illustrates, current event generators used to simulate air showers show a considerable spread in their predictions for the hadron multiplicity in proton-oxygen collisions at mid-rapidity, reaching up to $25\%$.
-In contrast, they agree within $5\%$ in proton-proton collisions in the mid-rapidity region, because they are tuned to these data \cite{Brewer:2021kiv}.
+For air shower simulations, it is important to understand nuclear effects, which modify production cross sections relative to collisions of free nucleons.
+So far, LHC beams have probed proton-proton, proton-lead, and lead-lead collisions, which represent extreme ends in the space of collision systems.
+In addition to that, a short pilot run with xenon beams was conducted in 2017.
+These reference systems are not ideal for air showers, in which collisions with nitrogen and oxygen are dominant.
+These nuclei have masses near the geometric mean between proton and lead, and it is not clear how features of hadron production shall be interpolated to this point.
+Present event generators used to simulate air showers show a considerable spread in their predictions for the hadron multiplicity in proton-oxygen collisions, at the level of $25\%$.
+In contrast, they agree to $5\%$ in proton-proton collisions in the mid-rapidity region, because they are tuned to these data \cite{Brewer:2021kiv}.

-Fortunately, after an extensive preparation period, the first oxygen run was successfully delivered to experiments at the LHC during a pilot run in July 2025.
-This enabled the first study of p+O and O+O collisions~\cite{oxygen-beam-2025}.
-Analyzing this and future data will be particularly interesting for cosmic ray physics and tuning hadronic interaction models.

-\autoref{fig:ALICE_NA61} also shows that the different hadronic interaction models agree with one another and with the experimental data for \ppColl at mid-rapidity but deviate in the forward region, highlighting the importance of measurements in this region.
-In addition to the forward experiments listed above, such measurements could be provided by experiments at the proposed Forward Physics Facility~\cite{Anchordoqui:2021ghd}.